iusav/image_data_augmentation/README.md

   --bg BGPATHS          Select the csv files which where created by the path_creating script --process NUM_PROCESSES
-                        Select the number of processes
+                        Select the number of processes --annotation ANNOTATION_STATUS
+                        Select an option to annotate the data: mask or polygon

 ```
 The default values for the arguments are: